DhanashreeBalaji/devTinder-web/README.md

  - New Page - to see all the incoming connection requests
  - Feature - to Accept/ Reject connection request
  - Send / Ignore the user card from Feed
+ - SignUp New User from UI
+ - End to End Testing